JAIKAMESH/MySeleniumProject/README.md

    This is an automated testing project using the Selenium testing tool to validate the Vehicle Insurance application (Automobile, Truck, Motorcycle and Camper).

-**Project Description**
+# Vehicle Insurance

 The Vehicle Insurance Application is a web-based tool that allows users to calculate insurance premiums for different types of vehicles.
 It provides an intuitive interface for entering vehicle details, driver information, and coverage preferences.

 **Installation Instructions**
   1.Prerequisites: